Pips801/minibadges/ATTiny Development Minibadge/README.md

 * Chip: ATtiny816
 * Clock: 10Mhz Internal

-You should then be able to do Sketch -> Upload Using Programmer
+You should then be able to do Sketch -> Upload Using Programmer if your UPDI programmer is connected to UPDI, 3v, and GND (all next to eachother)